1854books/rauza-i-munawwara/README.md

 2002.

 Karjoo-Ravary, Ali.
 "Mapping the Unseen: Ibn al-ʿArabī’s Maps in Chapter 371 of al-Futūḥāt al-Makkiyya".
 Journal of Sufi Studies 12.1 (2023): 1-64.

-Moin, A. Azfar. *The Millennial Sovereign: Sacred Kingship and Sainthood in Islam.* United Kingdom, Columbia University Press, 2012.

 Sehrawat, Sourabh. <a href="https://unsplash.com/photos/a-group-of-people-standing-in-front-of-a-white-building-fR7Gj0qSk64">"a group of people standing in front of a white building \[Taj Mahal\]"<a>.
 Unsplash, 2022, unsplash.com/photos/a-group-of-people-standing-in-front-of-a-white-building-fR7Gj0qSk64.
 1 January 2023.